 ‘Tis the season for giving and receiving and what I love about Norwich is there seems to be a real community vibe and people wanting to help others, particularly during the holiday season.

 I’ve put together a few suggestions for how you and/or your little ones can help others this Christmas, but please get in touch with any other ideas you have, or add them to the Norwich Mumbler Chat Group thread and I’ll add them on.

 *Apologies as deadline for the hamper was 6th December, however PLEASE DO get in touch and see if there is anything else they need.
 They are always looking for donations*

 It’s always wise to visit an organisations website or Facebook page first where you’ll find lots of information on the types of donations they desperately need, or those that they can’t accept for Health & Safety reasons.

-The Giving Tree will be located in the Waterstones branch in Castle Street in Norwich and will be decorated with tags, each representing a child.
+The annual Giving Tree Appeal is at the Waterstones branch in Castle Street in Norwich.

 “Basket Brigade is an annual charity event in Norwich, inspired by Anthony Robbins; delivering unconditional kindness in the form of food hampers.
 It is a global initiative that has been running for over 30 years and feeds around three million people worldwide every Christmas.”